ivobeerens-nl/blog/content/blog/2024/04/create-a-windows-developer-environment/index.md

 ## Conclusion

-These scripts can customized to deploy the software you need in your local development environment.
+These scripts can be customized to deploy the software you need in your local development environment.
 You can automated the OS deployment by using Packer for example and run these scripts automatically to fully automate your local developer environment.

 These scripts can be found on my [GitHub](https://github.com/ibeerens/dev-environment) repo.